Xaempel/MooPing/docs/Readme.md

 Probably I'll add bash script for config and run MooPing but this is a future.

 ### Linux
-I going to make one script to various distro for install and run MooPing, but this will be add in future and then I write how you can run it.
+If you wanna automation install and config app run as sudo this command

+`sudo python scripts/project_config_linux.py`

+This script in automationing way detect you os and will use your package manager to install required dependencies
 ### Mac
 I'll not support mac never!